- Metal powder bed fusion 3D printing (SLS, SLM, DMP)

 MarkForged Metal X

-The MarkForged metal 3D printer Metal X uses ADAM (Atomic Diffusion Additive Manufacturing) technology and is priced at $99,500.
-It uses a special filament in which metal rods are embedded in plastic.
-This plastic is removed when the final part enters the metal 3D printer’s heating module so that only the metal material is left.
+The MarkForged metal 3D printer Metal X uses ADAM (Atomic Diffusion Additive Manufacturing) technology and is priced at $99,500, excluding debinding and sintering modules.
+It uses a special filament in which metal powder is embedded in wax and polymers.
+The latter are removed when the final part enters the metal 3D printer’s debinding and sintering modules so that only the metal material is left (final result is around 97% metal).

 More information: MarkForged Metal X